jujhars13/pigeon-droppings/README.md

 TODO
 ----
 - TODO build script
-- TOOD better testing
+- TODO better testing

 ## Ansible
 Just added an [Ansible](http://www.ansible.com/home) output compatible format version `pd-ansible.py`

 `pd-ansible` --host <hostname>` will output something like below.
-You can use these as vars in your Ansible scripts
+You can use these as vars in your Ansible playbooks

 ```javascript
     {